Pandemic Could Make SoCal's Mosquito Invasion Even Worse

 When the pandemic started, Vector Control had to stop performing service calls at residents’ homes.
 During those calls, Vector Control inspectors will come to your home, tell you where mosquitoes are breeding, and often treat those areas with "larvicide."

-"Aedes are nibblers… they bite you over and over," says board certified entomologist Sylvia Kenmuir.
+"Aedes are nibblers… they bite you over and over," said board certified entomologist Sylvia Kenmuir.
 "They kind of poke, poke, poke you, until they decide they've had enough."

 "Ankle-biter" mosquitoes will attack day and night, and they like to breed indoors as well as outdoors.
 And Vector Control says they need just a spoonful of water to lay their eggs.

-"The Aedes mosquito can definitely breed indoors," says entomologist Kenmuir.
-"If you have a sponge in the kitchen and it's too wet…think about dog bowls…if you've got kids and their paintbrushes are sitting in water.
+"The Aedes mosquito can definitely breed indoors," said entomologist Kenmuir.
+"If you have a sponge in the kitchen and it's too wet.
+Think about dog bowls.
+If you've got kids and their paintbrushes are sitting in water.
 These are all places they'll breed."

 Besides visiting homes and apartments, Vector Control also inspects public spaces like parks, looking for standing water where mosquitoes are breeding.
 Again, if they find water they'll treat it with larvicide to kill the mosquito eggs.

-"We're definitely worried about how this will impact our budget," says Vector Control's Medina Diaz.
+"We're definitely worried about how this will impact our budget," said Vector Control's Medina Diaz.

 LA residents under attack by "ankle-biters" are taking matters into their own hands.